abhiyanbhattarai/NLP_Projects/Tweet Sentiment Analysis/README.md

 # Twitter Sentiment Analysis Project

 Welcome to the Twitter Sentiment Analysis Project!
-This project focuses on performing sentiment analysis on Twitter data to predict the sentiment (positive, negative, or neutral) of tweets.
+This project focuses on performing sentiment analysis on Twitter data to predict the sentiment (positive or negative) of tweets.
 The project involves the implementation of two models: a Support Vector Machine (SVM) classifier with TF-IDF features and a Long Short-Term Memory (LSTM) model with one-hot encoding.

 ## Data
 The dataset used for this project comprises a collection of tweets gathered from Twitter.